 Tenaris regularly conducts assessments of the carrying values of its assets.
 The value-in-use was used to determine the recoverable value.
 Value-in-use is calculated by discounting the estimated cash flows over a five year period based on forecasts approved by management.
 For the subsequent years beyond the five-year period, a terminal value is calculated based on perpetuity considering a nominal growth rate of 2%.
-The growth rate for the oil and gas industry, the higher demand to offset depletion of existing fields and the Company's expected market penetration.
+The growth rate considers the long-term average growth rate for the oil and gas industry, the higher demand to offset depletion of existing fields and the Company's expected market penetration.